pantos-io/research-ethrelay/README.md

 To generate the Go contract files and export them to the [go-ethrelay](https://github.com/pantos-io/go-ethrelay) project run `./export.sh`

-For the export script to work correctly, you should set the `GOTESTIMONIUM` environment variable to the project root of go-ethrelay on your machine, e.g., `export GOTESTIMONIUM=~/code/.../go-ethrelay/`.
+For the export script to work correctly, you should set the `GOETHRELAY` environment variable to the project root of go-ethrelay on your machine, e.g., `export GOETHRELAY=~/code/.../go-ethrelay/`.
 By default, it exports to `${GOPATH}/src/github.com/pantos-io/go-ethrelay`.

 ## How it works
 Users can query the ETH Relay contract living on the verifying blockchain by sending requests like